-Award-winning Jamaican-born Canadian pianist Maria Thompson Corley gave her first public performance at the age of eight.
-Since then, she has appeared on radio, television, and concert stages in Canada, the United States, Central America, the Caribbean, Bermuda and Europe, both as a solo and collaborative artist, including performances in the Epidaurus Festival in Cavtat, Croatia; in Budapest at the Liszt Academy; with countertenor Darryl Taylor in a concert sponsored by the Smithsonian Museum of African American History; and in Carnegie Recital Hall, Aaron Davis Hall and Alice Tully Hall, all in New York City.
-She has collaborated with such artists as Metropolitan Opera soprano Priscilla Baskerville, internationally renowned clarinetist James Campbell, New York Philharmonic violist Peter Kenote, and Dara Morales, principal second violinist in the Philadelphia Orchestra.
+Jamaican-born pianist Maria Thompson Corley was raised in Canada.
+She has appeared on radio, television, and/or concert stages in Canada, the United States, Central America, the Caribbean, Bermuda and Europe, both as a solo and collaborative artist, including performances in Budapest at the Liszt Academy, and in Carnegie Recital Hall, Aaron Davis Hall and Alice Tully Hall, all in New York City.
+She has collaborated with such artists as Metropolitan Opera soprano Priscilla Baskerville, Juno Award-winning clarinetist James Campbell, Grammy-winning clarinetist Doris Hall-Gulati, Grammy-nominated baritone Randall Scarlata, and members of the New York Philharmonic and Philadelphia Orchestras.
 Her performances as soloist with orchestra include engagements with the Tallahassee Symphony Orchestra under the baton of Gunther Schuller.
 She has also performed with the Philadelphia-based Black Pearl Chamber Orchestra, directed by Jeri-Lynne Johnson.